After completing your survey work with Virtual Surveyor, use the Export Survey feature to export the survey items as a lightweight CAD or GIS file.

 - In the Survey group, select the export format (.dxf, .xml, .shp, .csv or .kml).

 - Click on Export Survey.

 - Specify a file name and storage location and click Save.

-- In the same way, points which are part of a point grid are not exported in a .csv file.
-Here also, use the Extract Points feature before being able to export those point to a .csv file.
+- Points that are part of a point grid are also not exported in a .csv file.
+You need to use the Extract Points feature before you can export those points to a .csv file.